BioJulia/BioServices.jl/docs/src/man/umls.md

 Service tickets are needed each time you search or retrieve content from the UMLS REST API.
 A service ticket is retrieved automatically by this software from a **ticket granting ticket**.

-Therefore, the firts step of your workflow must start by requesting a **ticket granting ticket** from your credentials.
+Therefore, the first step of your workflow must start by requesting a **ticket granting ticket** from your credentials.
 Two methods are available

 **Use username and password**